lxs6/Image_fusion_denoising/README.md

 This package contains the code which is associated with the following paper:

 Xiaosong Li, Fuqiang Zhou, Haishu Tan.
 Joint Image Fusion and Deniosing via Three-layer Decomposition and Sparse Representation [J].
-Accept by Knowledge-Based Systems.
+Knowledge-Based Systems. https://doi.org/10.1016/j.knosys.2021.107087

 Usage of this code is free for research purposes only.